The Tragic Story of Seong Deok-Im: Royal Noble Consort Uibin Seong to King Jeongjo

 Screenshot of The Red Sleeve

-While researching about Seong Deuk-im, I was frequently frustrated and felt like I wasted a lot of my time researching for answers.
-But, I guess this is why another teacher from my Korean School encouraged me to pursue this endeavor of "correcting" and informing about the historical events of our nation in English.
+While researching Seong Deuk-im, I was frequently frustrated and felt like I wasted a lot of my time researching for answers.
+But, I guess this is why another teacher from my Korean school encouraged me to pursue this endeavor of "correcting" and informing about the historical events of our nation in English.

-I will do my best to relay what is true and if at any time, there is information on this blog post that is incorrect, I will have it promptly corrected.
+I will do my best to relay what is true, and if at any time, there is information on this blog post that is incorrect, I will have it promptly corrected.

 Who is Seong Deuk-im?

 Seong Deuk-im was the birth name of King Jeongjo's first royal noble consort, Uibin Seong (의빈 성씨).
 Born on August 6, 1753, she was one of eight children.
-At the time of her birth, her family was quite poor and her father worked as a servant for Lady Hyegyeong's father, Hong Bong-han.
+At the time of her birth, her family was quite poor, and her father worked as a servant for Lady Hyegyeong's father, Hong Bong-han.

-Because of her family's relations to the Hong family, she was able to enter the royal palace as a gungnyeo (궁녀), or court maid, at the age of 10.
+Because of her family's relations with the Hong family, she was able to enter the royal palace as a gungnyeo (궁녀), or court maid, at the age of 10.
 After being trained as a court maid, she personally served Crown Princess Lady Hyegyeong.

-In 1767, King Jeongjo planned to bed Seong Deuk-im but according to his own writing, she refused by saying "Queen Hyoui has not yet given birth or raised children.
+In 1767, King Jeongjo planned to bed Seong Deuk-im but according to his own writing, she refused by saying, "Queen Hyoui has not yet given birth or raised children.
 How could I take such orders."
-King Jeongjo sympathized with her and accepted her plea and didn't make any more advances.
+King Jeongjo sympathized with her and accepted her plea, and didn't make any more advances.

 In the next 15 years, two more concubines were selected but none bore any children.
 According to Jeongjo's "Yesterday's Empty Cemetery" (어제의 빈 묘지), King Jeongjo attempted to bed Seong Deuk-mi again in 1782.
-She refused again but this time, King Jeongjo rebuked and punished her servant.
+She refused again, but this time, King Jeongjo rebuked and punished her servant.
 In response, she finally accepted King Jeongjo's heart.

 On August 26, 1782, Deuk-im became a 5th rank court lady, and then the day she gave birth to her first son on October 13, who was later named Crown Prince Munhyo, she moved to 3rd rank.
-In 1783, King Jeongjo personally selected Seong Deuk-im's title and decided on 'Ui (宜)', becoming Uibin, first rank royal noble consort.
+In 1783, King Jeongjo personally selected Seong Deuk-im's title and decided on 'Ui (宜)', becoming Uibin, the first rank royal noble consort.

-Her son was adopted by Queen Hyoui and became Crown Prince Munhyo on July 2 1784.
+Her son was adopted by Queen Hyoui and became Crown Prince Munhyo on July 2, 1784.
 That same year, Uibin gave birth to a princess but she died at only 2 months old.

-According to The Annals of Jeongjo dated September 14, 1786, King Jeongjo mourned and lamented that day and said “From now on, there is no other place to entrust the affairs of the country.
+According to The Annals of Jeongjo, dated September 14, 1786, King Jeongjo mourned and lamented that day and said, “From now on, there is no other place to entrust the affairs of the country.

-He was eagerly waiting for an heir but then, tragically, faced the loss of his beloved and his child.
+He was eagerly waiting for an heir, but then, tragically, faced the loss of his beloved and his child.

 Seon Deuk-im, Uibin's tomb.
 King Jeongjo's concubine.